-Inspired by our Olivia’s Pen Pal story postcard, I decided to try a preschool pen pal exchange between preschoolers and the results were so fun!
+Inspired by our Olivia’s Pen Pal story postcard, I decided to try a kids pen pal exchange between preschoolers and the results were so fun!

 Since we are still at an early writing stage, I wanted to keep things fun and simple so I created this pen pal letter template (available as a free bonus download for our subscriber community along with February’s bonus materials – so exciting!) so that we could write a letter to a friend.

 So far, our pen pal exchange is exceeding my expectations, and has led to all kinds of playful learning and exploration.
 We have learned:

 - How to look places up on a map

 - Letter and word practice

 - How to address and letter (subscribers will find a video tutorial for kids in our bonus online membership materials for this month’s theme as well!)

 - Scissor practice (to cut out a photo)